rdx40/django-admin-auth-jwt/README.md

-# PS: Do check out the docker branch for a dockerized version of the above
+#### PS: Do check out the docker branch for a dockerized version of the same

 ## 1. Clone the Repo